How EchoMe Reads Your Voice

 Record a voice note

-Click "Start Talking" and speak naturally about any topic for 2+ minutes.
+Use the mic button in the toolbar and speak naturally about any topic for 2+ minutes.
 EchoMe transcribes and analyzes your speaking patterns.
 This captures cadence, rhythm, and word choice that written content sometimes misses.

 How voice matching works